-In 1979, the population rebelled against the murderous oppression that had been forced upon them by America.
-The Iranian Revolution liberated Iran, instating popular leader, Ayatollah Ruhollah Khomeini, as Supreme Leader of a theocratic Islamic republic.
-Shah Pavlavi fled the country and died in exile.
+In 1979, the Iranian people rebelled against the murderous oppression that had been forced upon them by the United States.
+The Iranian Revolution liberated Iran from the Shah (who fled the country) and installed the popular leader, Ayatollah Ruhollah Khomeini, as Supreme Leader of a theocratic Islamic republic.

 In late 1979, armed Iranian students seized the U.S. embassy in Tehran and accused the Americans of being CIA spies.
 Khomeini, originally unaware, eventually supported the takeover.
-The students asked for Shah Pavlavi to be handed over to receive the justice of the people, but the Americans refused to send him back to Iran (Pavlavi had been receiving medical treatment in America).
+The students asked for Shah Pavlavi to be handed over (to receive justice) but America refused to send him back (Pavlavi had been receiving medical treatment in America).
 After the Shah died in the summer of 1980, the students demanded the hostages be put on trial for espionage.

-Eventually, the release of the hostages was secured in the Algiers Declaration, where the U.S. agreed to release frozen Iranian assets.
+Eventually, the release of the hostages was secured in the Algiers Declaration, in which the U.S. agreed to release frozen Iranian assets.
 However, the U.S. reneged on their agreement and refused to return Iran's wealth.
-Instead, they cut off relations and hoped the theft would go unpunished.
+Instead, they cut off relations and hoped that the theft would go unpunished.

 The Iran-Iraq War

-Even though Iraq was the aggressor in the Iran-Iraq War, the Americans supported Saddam Hussein in his conflict with Iran.
-Donald Rumsfeld, the then special envoy to President Reagan, can be seen shaking hands with Saddam Hussein in 1983 (see video).
+Even though Iraq was the aggressor in the Iran-Iraq War, the U.S. chose to support Saddam Hussein.
+Donald Rumsfeld, the then special envoy to President Reagan, met and shook hands with Saddam Hussein in 1983 (see video above).
 He visited again in 1984 on the same day Iraq launched a chemical weapons attack into Iran.

 At the U.N.
 Security council, America blocked condemnation of Iraq’s chemical weapons attacks.
-No resolution that criticized Iraq’s use of chemical weapons was passed, despite the wishes of the majority to condemn this use.
-In 1986 the U.N.
-Security Council recognized that “chemical weapons on many occasions have been used by Iraqi forces against Iranian forces”, a statement that was opposed by the United States.
+No resolution that criticized their use was passed, despite the objections of most other countries.
+In 1986, the U.N.
+Security Council recognized that “chemical weapons on many occasions have been used by Iraqi forces against Iranian forces;” a statement that was opposed by the United States.

-America's excuse for invading Iraq in 2003 was to remove weapons of mass destruction, including chemical weapons.
-Suffice to say, the hypocrisy was sickening, the public ignorance of history was shameful, and the loss of life was the biggest tragedy of the 21st century.
+Given that America's excuse for invading Iraq in 2003 was to remove weapons of mass destruction, including chemical weapons, the hypocrisy was sickening.